-The word "hangry" might have arisen as a colloquial term to explain the irrational anger or irritability that happens when we're hungry, but studies suggest it's no joke.
+The word "hangry" arose as a colloquial term to explain the irrational anger and irritability that happens when we're hungry, and studies suggest it's no joke.
 As Stylist points out, hanger is a real physiological state, and multiple studies confirm that a lack of food really does impact our mood and emotions.

 "We've long recognized that hunger leads to irritability in science. … But the wonderful world of social media has merged the two words for us and now we know it as 'hanger,'" says Sophie Medlin, a lecturer in nutrition and dietetics at King’s College London in an interview on BBC Radio 4.